shellster/InitiativeTracker/README.md

 If additional screen revisions become available, providing the code does not otherwise change, you should be able to copy the new revision from turing-smart-screen-python.library.lcd.<revision> into this projects library.lcd folder.
 Then add it to the list of models in
 `get_lcd_instance`

+## 3D Printed Case

+Checkout the cad folder for 3D printable holders for your screen that will clip to the back of a DM screen.